 Lenses play a vital role in lifestyle photography.
-As a photographer, it is essential to have two main types of lenses: Prime and Wide Angle Lenses.
-The ideal size for a prime lens is 50mm, and this is definitely a must-have.
-Further, a wide-angle lens helps capture the bigger part of the shot.
+Therefore, it is essential to have two main types of lenses as a photographer: Prime and Wide Angle Lenses.
+The ideal size for a prime lens is 50mm, and this is a must-have.
+Further, a wide-angle lens helps capture the more significant part of the shot.

-In photography, aperture refers to the opening of the lens in order to allow light to enter the camera.
+In photography, aperture refers to the opening of the lens to allow light to enter the camera.
 In lifestyle photography, your aperture size depends on the quality of the image.
-For example, if you are going for a blurry effect, it is ideal to have a low aperture number i.e f-number.
-So, the best way to find the right fit is to experiment with different f-numbers.
+For example, if you are going for a blurry effect, it is ideal to have a low aperture number i.e, F-number.
+So, the best way to find the right fit is to experiment with different F-numbers.

 In conclusion, lifestyle photography is the art of clicking everyday, ordinary situations and transforming them to tell a story with just a photo.

 It aims at capturing something ordinary and presenting it extraordinarily.
 The subjects range from children to families.
 Who knew that simple things could also look fancy?